get a quote

 3. Challenges in Matching Materials

 Another potential issue is finding the right materials to match your Victorian home’s original construction.
-You’ll want the extension to blend seamlessly with the existing property, but sourcing original or reclaimed materials can be costly and time-consuming.
+You may want the extension to blend seamlessly with the existing property, but sourcing original or reclaimed materials can be costly and time-consuming.
+In this instance, it’s worth considering all of the options, such as Brick vs Render vs Cladding.
+Another option is creating an extension which contrasts the original, such us by using large-format glazing or metal cladding options like Zinc or Copper.

 Characteristic Victorian Home Extension & Loft Conversion - Petite House